-PURPOSE: To provide funds to assist and support public school units in any other public school unit.

-Department of Public Instruction

-ELIGIBILITY: Local education agencies, charter schools, regional schools, ISD and for Canvas licenses.

-ALLOCATION: Eligible public school units may apply to the Digital Teaching and a) For units that do not currently have a contract for Canvas the award shall be a base plus a dollar per license requested, b) For units that have a current Canvas contract and request to expand the number of license, the award shall be a dollar per license requested
+TYPE: Dollars TERM: March 1, 2020 to December 31, 2021 PURPOSE: To provide funds to assist and support public school units in providing remote instruction in response to the impacts of COVID-19 by expanding the learning management platform provided by the Department of Public Instruction ELIGIBILITY: Local education agencies, charter schools, regional schools, ISD and any other public school unit.
+ALLOCATION: Eligible public school units may apply to the Digital Teaching and Learning Division in the Department of Public Instruction for funds for Canvas licenses. a) For units that do not currently have a contract for Canvas the award shall be a base plus a dollar per license requested, b) For units that have a current Canvas contract and request to expand the number of license, the award shall be a dollar per license requested If the total requests exceed the total appropriated amounts, the approved grant requests shall be adjusted as follows:1.
+Fund the cost of new licenses only2.
+Reduce on a pro rata basis the remaining approved grant requests to meet funds available